June 12, 2020 (Updated November 2, 2021)

 As Librarian and staff researchers (Library authors), we aspire to share the outputs of our research with the wider community.
 To do so, we aspire to archive and disseminate scholarly articles, conference proceedings, book chapters, and other outputs produced by Library authors and deposit these to our openly accessible publications repository – RShare,

-In terms of data deposit Ryerson Librarians (like other Ryerson researchers) can post research data to a data repository.
+In terms of data deposit TMU Librarians (like other TMU researchers) can post research data to a data repository.
 Researcher’s can consult the Research Data Management Guide for more information on where they can deposit data.

 We will attempt to preserve our own author rights to post a published journal article or book chapter in our institutional repository.
 We can do so by using author addendums like the SPARC Canadian Author Addendum when negotiating signed publishing agreements if a “Green Route” to open access publishing is not available.
 We can also choose to publish our scholarly work open access from the onset.